xiaojunlin/amapR/README.md

 ```

 ### fetchLocation
-Get address from the given longtitude and latitude.
+Get address from the given coordinates.

 ```
 testdata = data.frame(